laserpants/trombone/docs/tools-and-utilities.rst

         my_application: 53d5864520d65aa0364a52ddbb116ca78e0df8dc

 A token is automatically generated for the new client.
-Alternatively, an existing key (a 40 character long hexadecimal string) may be specified as an extra, trailing argument: ``keyman register my_application 53d5864520d65aa0364a52ddbb116ca78e0df8dc``.
+Alternatively, an existing key (a 40 character long hexadecimal string) may be specified as an extra, trailing argument, e.g., ``keyman register my_application 53d5864520d65aa0364a52ddbb116ca78e0df8dc``.
 Subsequent to registering the application, we can confirm that it appears in the client list with its new key.

 .. sourcecode:: bash